 - i.
 Seeks advice about making a disclosure. - ii.
 Makes a disclosure. - iii.
 Co-operates in an investigation. - iv.
 Declines to participate in a wrongdoing. - b.
 An employee may make a written complaint to the Public Interest Commissioner if the employee believes that a reprisal has been taken or directed against the employee.
-Such a written complaint must, according to the Act, be made on the Complaint of Reprisal Form. - Reasonable human resource management decisions made in good faith do not constitute a reprisal.
+Such a written complaint must, according to the Act, be made on the Complaint of Reprisal Form. - c.
+Reasonable human resource management decisions made in good faith do not constitute a reprisal. - 3.
+Disclosures - a.

-3. Disclosures

-- a.
 Disclosures of wrongdoing must be made to the Superintendent of Schools (the Designated Officer) in writing.
 The form, Public Interest Disclosure (Whistleblower Protection) Act Disclosure Form, outlines the information required in a disclosure. - b.
 In the event that disclosure to the Superintendent of Schools is not appropriate due to conflict of interest with respect to the nature of the disclosure or the person involved, disclosure may be made to the Chair of the Board of Directors. - c.
 Disclosures of matters dealing with "imminent risk" (matters that req1uire immediate attention as they post significant risk to public health or safety, or a danger to the environment) must be made directly to the Public Interest Commissioner, who will then communicate with the appropriate authorities.
 The employee must also disclose the wrongdoing to the Superintendent of Schools as soon as practicable thereafter. - d.
 An employee considering making a disclosure may seek advice from the designated officer, chief officer, or the Public Interest Commissioner. - e.
-Anonymous disclosures may be dealt with, but an investigation may be hampered by the request for anonymity.
+Anonymous disclosures may be dealt with, but an investigation may be hampered by the request for anonymity. - 4.
+Investigations - a.
+Upon receiving a disclosure, the person receiving the disclosure shall determine whether or not an investigation is warranted. - b.
+An investigation may involve both internal and external sources to assist in determining whether a wrongdoing has occurred and what corrective action may be appropriate.